Theta2 Orionis: Properties

-θ^{2} Orionis A also shows unexplained rapidly variable x-ray emission.
-The x-rays are not thought to be caused by colliding winds or coronal emissions from the unseen companion, although bright x-ray flares have been observed in some young T Tauri stars.
+Theta^{2} Orionis A_{1} is an O-type star of spectral type O9.5IVp, 29 times as massive as the Sun and 85,000 times as luminous, with a temperature of ±35000 K. The companion A_{2} has an estimated mass of 12.6 times solar, while A_{3} is estimated to be between three and seven times as massive as the Sun.
+The system shows unexplained rapidly variable X-ray emission.
+The X-rays are not thought to be caused by colliding winds or coronal emissions from the unseen companion, although bright x-ray flares have been observed in some young T Tauri stars.